 That’s a lot.
 It took me a few months of hard decisions.
 Questioning what the story was really about.
 What stories were just rabbit holes that took the reader nowhere?
 What detail was superfluous?
 What explanations could I omit?

 With Gene’s help, I made the cuts and the story was much the better for it.
-But the cutting room floor was littered with gems.
+But the cutting room floor was littered with good material.
 Not lost, of course, just filed safely we agreed, to be possibly published one day as a supplement to the book for the interested reader.

 Following publication, I started to receive letters from readers wanting more.
 I decided to progressively publish on the website a selection of the material cut from the early version of the story, as Chapter Notes — a sort of adjunct to the story.
 So here they are.
 I hope you find them interesting, but you’ll need to read the book first to get the best value from them.